 Use this calculator to easily calculate the standard deviation of a sample, or to estimate the population standard deviation based on a random sample from it.
+Standard deviation for binomial data.
 The standard deviation calculator will also ouput the variance, arithmetic mean (average), range, count, and standard error of the mean (SEM).

 What is standard deviation?

 Standard deviation is a term in statistics and probability theory used to quantify the amount of dispersion in a numerical data set, that is - how far from the normal (average) are the data points of interest.
 "Standard deviation" is often concatenated to SD or StDev and is denoted by the Greek letter sigma σ when referencing a population estimate based on a sample and the small Latin letter s when referencing sample standard deviation which is directly calculated.

 Standard deviation is calculated as the square root of the variance, while the variance itself is the average of the squared differences from the arithmetic mean.
 We square the differences so that larger departures from the mean are punished more severely, and it also has the side effect of treating departures in both direction (positive errors and negative errors) equally.
 The standard deviation is preferred over the variance when describing statistical data since it is expressed in the same unit as the data itself.
 Our standard deviation calculator also calculates the variance for you.

 For continuous outcome variables you need the whole raw dataset, while for binomial data - proportions, conversion rates, recovery rates, survival rates, etc. you can calculate the variance and standard deviation using just two summary statistics: the amount of observations and the rate of events of interest.
 Our standard deviation calculator supports both continuous and binomial data.